Jendnice/climbing_cli/climbing_cli/to_dos.md

 Ask Corinna/address as needed:

+1. Conf./env best practice or is main file as env. ok?
+2. Where should common methods be held?
+(Main module, concerns::findable, etc.)
+3. Rspec needed?

-1. Gems - update if needed based on call with Corinna.
+4. Gems - update if needed based on call with Corinna.
 (Or check with her during am office hours so you can update before your call.)
-2. Extra files with my notes - should I delete them when I'm done or are they ok?
-3. Error message possible for further_info method in Cli?
+5. Error message possible for further_info method in Cli?